vynious/optimise-throughput/readme.md

 ```
 #### **Explanation of Adaptive Buffering**

 This enhanced version introduces **adaptive buffering**, which fine-tunes the buffer size based on real-time **latency trends**.
-This ensures the system stays compliant with the server’s rate limits while minimizing unnecessary delays and maximizing throughput.
+This ensures the system stays compliant with the server's rate limits while minimizing unnecessary delays and maximizing throughput.

 #### **Key Enhancements**